Viktor Trenevski

 Viktor Trenevski (Виктор Треневски; born 8 October 1972) is a Macedonian football manager and former player.

-A former Macedonia international, Trenevski made 17 appearances for Macedonia between 1997 and 2004.
+A former Macedonia international, Trenevski made 17 appearances for his nation between 1997 and 2004.

 Club career

 Born in Skopje, Trenevski moved at an early age to Titograd, where his father was stationed in the Yugoslav People's Army.
 He started out with local club Budućnost, making his senior debut in the 1991–92 season.
 In the 1995 winter transfer window, Trenevski was transferred to Partizan.
 He remained with the Crno-beli for three and a half years, winning two national championships (1996 and 1997) and one national cup (1998).
 In the summer of 1998, Trenevski moved abroad and joined Mexican club Puebla.
 He subsequently went on trial to Brazilian club Fluminense in 1999, without signing a contract.

 In the summer of 2002, Trenevski moved to Slovenia and signed with Mura.
 He went on to play for four other Slovenian clubs in the top flight, amassing 137 appearances and scoring 44 league goals over the course of six years.
 Before retiring from the game, Trenevski also played for Slovenian Third League club Malečnik in the 2008–09 season.